Who we are

 Founder and Editor

 My background is in software development, which is why OutdoorSCOT exists as a proper web application rather than a WordPress blog.
 The technical infrastructure — 1,449 hill pages, interactive tools, real-time weather data — I built and maintain myself.
-The editorial content is written entirely from personal experience and primary sources, not scraped or generated.
+The editorial content is written from personal experience and primary sources, not scraped or generated.

 I started OutdoorSCOT because the planning information I wanted — where to park, what the road is like, which bothy is worth the walk-in, what the mobile signal is at the start of the route — didn't exist in one place.
 That's what I'm building.